jncraton/bricklights/readme.md

 Installation
 ------------

-Include bricklights.py in your PyBricks project.
+Include bricklights.py in your Pybricks project.

 Usage
 -----